5c077m4n/http-responder/readme.md

 (`new hr();` on its own will give you a 500 status error default.)

-Or, you can create them by the pre-made static functions (`hr.notFound()` for example) - a full list below.
+Or, you can create them by the pre-made static functions (`hr.notFound()`, for example, for code 404) - a full list below.

 And then, your imagination is the limit, i.e.: `hr.notFound().end(res);` (only in express 4.x).